Amanda Cromwell: UCF Knights

 In 1999, Cromwell became the head coach of the UCF Knights women's soccer program.
-After taking the helm, Cromwell helped to resurrect a program that only reached the NCAA Tournament twice in the previous ten years.
-She led the Knights for 13 seasons, with only 1 losing record, and led the team to 10 Tournament appearances, including five straight through 2011.
+After taking the helm, she helped resurrect a program that only reached the NCAA Tournament twice in the previous ten years.
+She led the Knights for 13 seasons, with only 1 losing record, and led the team to 10 Tournament appearances, including five straight through to 2011.

 UCLA Bruins

 In 2013, Cromwell became the head coach of the UCLA Bruins women's soccer program.
 Eight months after becoming coach, she led her team to the program's first-ever NCAA Championship.
-Cromwell's 2013 Bruins finished the season with a 22–1–3 record and went unbeaten over their last 21 games.
+Cromwell's 2013 Bruins finished the season with a 22–1–3 record, and went unbeaten over their last 21 games.
 They gave up just one goal during the NCAA Tournament and only eight goals all season, leading the nation in goals against average (0.296).
 In addition to winning the national championship, the team won the Pac-12 title and tied the school record for most victories in a season.
 Cromwell was named Soccer America's Coach of the Year, the first-such honor for a UCLA women's soccer coach.

 Orlando Pride

 On December 7, 2021, Cromwell was announced as head coach of National Women's Soccer League (NWSL) team Orlando Pride, her first head coaching position at a professional club.
 In becoming the Pride's third permanent head coach, Cromwell had to divest her investment stake in 2022 expansion side Angel City FC.

-On June 7, 2022, it was announced Cromwell and along with her assistant coach Sam Greene had been placed on administrative leave on the recommendation of the NWSL and NWSL Players Association joint investigation team following alleged "retaliation in violation of the NWSL Policy to Prevent and Eliminate Workplace Discrimination, Harassment, and Bullying."
+On June 7, 2022, it was announced that Cromwell, along with her assistant coach Sam Greene, had been placed on administrative leave on the recommendation of the NWSL and NWSL Players Association joint investigation team, following alleged "retaliation in violation of the NWSL Policy to Prevent and Eliminate Workplace Discrimination, Harassment, and Bullying."
 Her contract was officially terminated on October 10, 2022, after the league found both Cromwell and Greene had engaged in retaliatory conduct.